LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: : Language Model-based Test Suite Minimization

-During pre-training, CodeBERT employed masked language modeling (MLM)~\cite{devlin2018bert}, which allows the model to predict the masked tokens from the input sequence and whether a token was randomly replaced in a given sequence~\cite{clark2020electra}.
-These two tasks help the model generate code embeddings that contain more accurate contextual information, accounting for the position of the tokens in the source code input.
-GraphCodeBERT also employed MLM with two additional tasks: Edge Prediction~\cite{guo2020graphcodebert} and Node Alignment~\cite{guo2020graphcodebert}.
+\begin{itemize} \item CodeBERT employs Masked Language Modeling (MLM)~\cite{devlin2018bert}, which allows the model to predict the masked tokens from the input sequence and whether a token was randomly replaced in a given sequence~\cite{clark2020electra}.
+These two tasks help the model generate code embeddings that contain more accurate contextual information, accounting for the position of the tokens in the source code input. \item GraphCodeBERT also employs MLM with two additional tasks: Edge Prediction~\cite{guo2020graphcodebert} and Node Alignment~\cite{guo2020graphcodebert}.
 Edge Prediction allows the model to predict which edges, which denote dependencies between variables, have been masked for a given variable in the data flow graph.
 Node Alignment allows the model to predict which code token is related to a given variable in the data flow graph.
-These two tasks further enhance the code representation using data flow information.
-UniXcoder also used the MLM task for the encoder-only mode, and it further learned the test method embedding, which is first generated by taking the average (i.e., mean pooling) of all token embeddings and is then further trained by utilizing multi-modal contrastive learning~\cite{gao2021simcse} and cross-modal generation~\cite{guo2022unixcoder}, which both leverage AST and code comments to further enhance test method embeddings.
+These two tasks further enhance the code representation using data flow information. \item UniXcoder also uses the MLM task for the encoder-only mode, and further learns the test method embedding, which is first generated by taking the average (i.e., mean pooling) of all token embeddings and then further trained by utilizing multi-modal contrastive learning~\cite{gao2021simcse} and cross-modal generation~\cite{guo2022unixcoder}, which both leverage AST and code comments to further enhance test method embeddings.
 Multi-modal contrastive learning generates different embeddings for the same input but with different dropout masks, which allows the model to predict the original embedding using the other generated embeddings.
 This task helps the model to better distinguish between different method embeddings and thus can better deal with downstream tasks, such as test method similarity analysis~\cite{gao2021simcse}.
 Cross-modal generation generates code comments for the input test method.
-This helps the model to fuse the semantic information from the code comments, which describe the function of the code, to the test method embeddings.
-For \ourapproach~using CodeBERT and GraphCodeBERT, we used the embedding that corresponds to the $[CLS]$ token as a test method embedding, since it aggregates the information from all tokens of that method.
-For \ourapproach~using UniXcoder, we used the pre-trained test method embedding corresponding to each test method.
+This helps the model to fuse the semantic information from the code comments, which describe the function of the code, to the test method embeddings. \item StarEncoder also employs MLM in addition to Next Sentence Prediction (NSP)~\cite{devlin2018bert}, which helps the model learn the relationship between test code segments by predicting whether segments follow other segments.